Rebirth of Dialogue

 Are the youth more interested in dialogue than we give them credit for?

 In an era that many might describe in terms of “shrinking attention spans,” there’s a growing number of substantive dialogues taking place delivered through audio media distributed through podcasts and YouTube.

-These are dialogs–and discussions–not monologues.
+These are dialogues–and discussions–not monologues.
 Their hosts seek out spirited discussion partners with whom they often disagree on fundamental issues.
-They try, through dialog, to understand the other and to discover what’s shared, not just what’s contentious.
+They try, through dialogue, to understand the other and to discover what’s shared, not just what’s contentious.